orbitmines/archive/projects/Writing - 2024. A Universal Language.md

   </Section></Arc>
 <Arc head="Arc: Examples">
   <Section head="Example: Dynamics" sub="Some preliminary intuitions for physics">
-    Some of these physics-related intuitions will have to be confirmed elsewhere.
-This is currently not my priority for understanding.
-I'll defer to Jonathan Gorard's <Reference is="footnote" index={referenceCounter()} reference={{title: "\"The boundary of a boundary is always empty.\"\n" +
-        "A huge amount of (classical) physics, including much of general relativity and electromagnetism, can be deduced directly from this simple mathematical fact.\n" +
-        "Yet, on the surface, it doesn't seem to have much to do with physics.", link: 'https://twitter.com/getjonwithit/status/1784599157015007391',
-    authors: [{name: 'Jonathan Gorard'}], date: '2024-04-28', organizations: [ORGANIZATIONS.twitter] }} /> <Reference is="footnote" index={referenceCounter()} reference={{title: "There are many nice ways to think about light, but a fun one is that it's the propagation of a set of coordinate constraints.\n" +
-        "Suppose that you took each point in spacetime and associated it with a little circle.
-Each of these little circles is called a \"fiber\".", link: 'https://twitter.com/getjonwithit/status/1784028804887064891',
-    authors: [{name: 'Jonathan Gorard'}], date: '2024-04-27', organizations: [ORGANIZATIONS.twitter] }} /> (and other's) work for that for now.

     <BR/>

     But for program dynamics we can ignore those connections for now, as they are probably quite similar.